Undergraduate Research Experience

 Minorities and students with disabilities are encouraged to apply.

 Applicants should have, at minimum, one year of basic biology, have taken at least one earth or ocean science course, and be in good standing with their home institution.
 Most REU students will have completed two or three years of college and be majoring in earth science, environmental science, biology, chemistry, physics, mathematics or engineering.
 Prior research experience is not required, but relevant coursework and enthusiasm for conducting independent research are important.
 We encourage applications from non-traditional students, as well as those attending community colleges.

 Please note that our program is extremely competitive.
-In 2013 we received nearly 250 applications for our 8 REU positions, so applicants must meet the eligibility requirements.
+In 2015 we received nearly 250 applications for 10 REU positions, so applicants must meet the eligibility requirements.

 How to Apply

 The 2016 Application will be available January 1, 2016.